 Shreedeep Rayamajhi: My name is Shreedeep.
 I'm basically a blogger/journalist and a writer.
 I currently work as an editor for a real estate magazine.
-Professionally, more associated with the IG, Internet governance.
+Professionally, I work in the writing and the journalism field.
+But, you know, technically I'm more associated with the IG, Internet governance.